jkit/lab/Alex.md

 Hello Alex I am writing from Atom!! :)

+hi
+h

+helllo it is past my bedtime.
 Did you know our machines can talk to each other?